nforgeio/RaspberryDebugger/README.md

 * Raspberry Pi running Raspberry Pi OS 32-bit
 * Raspberry user allowed to sudo

+### Features

+* Supports Raspberry Pi 3+ devices
+* Supports Raspberry Pi OS 32-bit (we haven't tested other operating systems)
+* Supports Console and ASPNET .NET Core 3.1 applications
+* .NET 5 will be supported when it's formally released
+* Automatically generates and configures a SSH key pair
+* Transparent **F5/Run** debugging
+   * SDK and VSDBG installation is handled automatically
+   * We also publish and transfer the program file
+* Raspberry debugging can be enabled/disabled for specific projects
+* Multiple Raspberry connections are supported
+* Tested for C# and Visual Basic.
+Other .NET languages should also work

 ### Configure your Raspberry

 After getting your Raspberry setup based on the instructions you received with it, you'll need to perform a couple additional steps to make it ready for remote debugging: